waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

-`CountVectorizer` can convert a collection of text documents to vectors of token counts.
-It can produces sparse representations for the documents over the vocabulary.
+The function `CountVectorizer` can convert a collection of text documents to vectors of token counts.
+It can produce sparse representations for the documents over the vocabulary.

 We choose 1000 as the vocabulary dimension under consideration.
 Of course, if the device allows, we can choose a larger dimension to obtain stronger representation ability.